Sony FE 16-35mm F4 G PZ Lens Review

 In-Depth Review

-The Sony FE PZ 16-35mm F4 G Lens covers the oft-required ultra-wide-angle to modestly-wide-angle focal length range with a moderately wide constant f/4 aperture facilitating compact size and light weight.
+The Sony FE 16-35mm F4 G PZ Lens covers the oft-required ultra-wide-angle to modestly-wide-angle focal length range with a moderately wide constant f/4 aperture facilitating compact size and light weight.

 Additional features, including power zoom, dual XD linear drive AF, and reduced focus breathing, make this lens a highly attractive choice for video capture.